andreigi/oliodigest/_posts/2019-07-18-Comments-for-static-sites.md

 I'm also excited to see what my comment will look like when it comes out in Aaron Parecki's test [post](https://aaronparecki.com/2018/06/30/11/your-first-webmention).

+Also another thing that I noticed, Webmention is still not popular enough for the mainstream.
+If you plan to comment on posts, you would likely still need to log in to your Disqus-Facebook-Wordpress commenting system.
+So far, the best feature of Webmention is the ability to integrate Tweets as a discussion to your post.
+[Freek Van der Herten](https://freek.dev/1406-how-to-add-webmentions-to-a-laravel-powered-blog) ingeniously instructs commenters to reply to a linked tweet to the post if they happen to discover the content via the blog.

 ### What You Need

 1. Add an [H-Card to your website](https://indiewebify.me/) so you can use your social media credentials to log in to Indieweb websites.